git-town/git-town/website/src/stacked-changes.md

 - Our feature branches build on top of each other and see changes in their parent branches.
 - We review and ship each feature branch in the chain in isolation.
-- `git hack` creates a feature branch as a child of the main branch.
+- `git town hack` creates a feature branch as a child of the main branch.
-- `git append` creates a feature branch as a child of the current feature branch.
+- `git town append` creates a feature branch as a child of the current feature branch.
-- `git sync` keeps a feature branch chain up to date with the rest of the world
+- `git town sync` keeps a feature branch chain up to date with the rest of the world
-- `git ship` ships the oldest feature branch in a branch chain.
+- `git town ship` ships the oldest feature branch in a branch chain.

 Single-responsibility branches are easier to reason about and faster to implement, debug, review, and ship than branches performing multiple changes.